serkansonmez06/Mid-Mod-2-React-Project-/README.md

 # Mid-Mod-2-React-Project-ShoppingCart

 Shopping webpage with cart! user can choose items and add/remove items to cart. user can display products list.
+Cart list, cart summary!

 1- There is dummy api used to get data for this project..
   -first npm install -g json-server from terminal